 Next we see a huge, muscled rat with tats appear in the doorway.
 It first seems that he has been attracted by the cheese, but when Courage pays him off we see that this has been Courage’s plan all along.
 The common sequencing in this story is that something happens, we worry about Courage, then we see he planned it.

-BATTLE IN DOCTOR LE QUACK
+BIG STRUGGLE IN DOCTOR LE QUACK

 The final battle involves a vacuum cleaner.
 The duck tries to suck Courage up.
 But instead he sucks up all the planks nailed across the doorway and the whole thing blows up in a huge explosion, reminiscent of the explosions often used in train heist stories to wreck parts of a railway line.